C#, VB, and C++ project templates for Store apps

 - Templates that you use to create an app.

 - Templates that you use to build pieces of an app.

 - Templates that you can use to test your app.

 You'll typically start with one of these templates.

 Important Blank projects don't handle the back button of a Windows Phone.
 By default, the app closes when users press that button.
-If you create a Blank project for a Windows Phone Store app, please see the Handling the back button of a Windows Phone in Blank projects section of this topic.
+If you create a Blank project, please see the Handling the back button of a Windows Phone in Blank projects section of this topic.